chirpstack/chirpstack-gateway-bridge/docs/content/integrate/gcp-cloud-iot-core.md

 ### MQTT topics

-When the Google Cloud Platform Cloud IoT Core authentication type has been configured, LoRa Gateway Bridge will use MQTT topics which are expected by Cloud IoT Core and will ignore the MQTT topics as configured in the `lora-gateway-bridge.toml` configuration file.
+When the Google Cloud Platform Cloud IoT Core authentication type has been configured, ChirpStack Gateway Bridge will use MQTT topics which are expected by Cloud IoT Core and will ignore the MQTT topics as configured in the `chirpstack-gateway-bridge.toml` configuration file.

 #### Uplink topics